Josesx506/Odin_Project_FS/07_Node/16_blog_api/blog_panel/README.md

 > [!Note]
 > Comments are much shorter than posts, so it didn't make sense to create a dedicated page for them.
 Post owners
-    can edit comments that they created.
+    and Admins can edit comments that they created.
 Admins can delete any comment but cannot edit comments.
 Users don't have access to this page.

 All comment modifications, create/edit/delete are handled on the `/:id/edit` page using interactive functionality from react.